Checkpointing

 TL;DR

 Checkpointing is the process of periodically saving the processing state of a stream processing application, enabling it to resume from the last checkpoint rather than restart from scratch after failures.
-Essential for exactly-once semantics in systems like Apache Flink, Spark Streaming, and Kafka Streams.
+Essential for exactly-once semantics (per-partition, within a transaction) in systems like Apache Flink, Spark Streaming, and Kafka Streams.

 Visual Overview